-Rotor motor starting resistor
+Rotor motor starting resistance

-A sober, robust and economical starting resistor
+A simple, robust, and economical starting resistor

-Delivered in an IP23 case.
+Delivered in IP23 case.

-The result: starting resistors that provide identical starts, faithfully accompanying even the harshest processes - vibration, humidity, corrosive atmosphere, heat, cold, dust, etc.
+The result: starting resistors that provide identical starts, faithfully accompanying even the harshest processes | vibrations, humidity, corrosive atmosphere, heat, cold, dust, etc.

 Benefits

-• Initial motor supply at reduced voltage
+• Initial power supply to the motor at reduced voltage

-• Smooth load build-up
+• Smooth ramp-up

 • Economical